jump-dev/Convex.jl/README.md

 The [basic usage notebook](https://jump.dev/Convex.jl/stable/examples/general_examples/basic_usage/) gives a simple tutorial on problems that can be solved using Convex.jl.

-All examples can be downloaded as a zip file from [here](https://jump.dev/Convex.jl/stable/examples/notebooks.zip).

 ## Citing this package

 If you use Convex.jl for published work, we encourage you to cite the software